ls1intum/thesis-template/README.md

 ## Usage
 ### Set thesis metadata
 Fill in your thesis details in the `metadata` file:
-* Degree
+* Degree (Bachelor or Master)
-* Study program
+* Your study program
-* German and English title
+* English and German title
 * Advisor and supervisor
-* Your name
+* Your name (without e-mail address or matriculation number)
-* The submission date
+* The start and submission date

 ### Build PDFs locally